 Exploring conditional branches in large workflows

-If you’re dealing with a large workflow with many conditional branches and are having trouble navigating between them, click Tree view in the top control pane of the workflow editor:
+If you’re working with a large workflow that has many conditional branches and are having trouble navigating between them, consider collapsing steps you don’t need to focus on right now, or use the Tree view pane.

-This displays the Tree view pane on the left of the editor — a great way to see a compact representation of your workflow, including conditions and branches:
+This displays the Tree view pane on the left side of the editor — a great way to see a compact representation of your workflow, including conditions and branches: